 This circuit shows how to use of the S-R Flip -Flop in another way.
 Here, two flip-flops are incorporated through 7 NAND gates.

 The fundamental theory in this circuit is the application of S-R flip-flops and the INHIBIT lines.
-SI and S2 form the switches that govern the flip-flops.
+S1 and S2 form the switches that govern the flip-flops.

-The moment the flip-flop latches the concerned LED switches ON and the complementary flip-flop is prevented from latching.
+The moment the flip-flop latches, the associated LED switches ON and the complementary flip-flop is prevented from latching.
 When the switches are in the form of push buttons, releasing the button causes resetting of the circuit.
 The diodes employed are 0A91 or any other will do such as 1N4148.